raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## File Naming is Critical

 It is important to use file names that can be re-sorted to the right order if they should become shuffled.
 This is particularly important if a separate image file is used for each side of a ballot, which is common because PNG format only has one side per file.
-The underlying problem is that the names can be added to the ZIP archives according to how they are listed rather than the order they were created.
-When looking at the zip file, we can't get them back in order without a lot of work.
-We need to be able to sort them to return them in the original order.
-It is particularly important that we can get the front and back together again because the style of the back relies on the front.
+Sorting then names must return the original order, with the front and back together again because the style of the back relies on the front.
+The underlying problem is that the files are commonly added to the ZIP archives according to how they are listed rather than the order they were created.
+When looking at the zip file, we can't get them back in order without a lot of work if we don't plan ahead.

 **Please adhere to the following rules:**